 What formats are the Roadcraft products available in?

 Roadcraft is available in the following formats:

-Print: from the TSO Shop, the Safe Driving for Life website, Amazon, and all good booksellers.
+Print: from the TSO Shop, the Safe Driving for Life website, Amazon, and all major booksellers.
 Note, if you are buying Roadcraft from an online store (other than from TSO or Safe Driving for Life) you may not be able to purchase the latest impression of the book.
-To ensure you have the latest impression, you can buy the book in person at a bookstore and check the impression number inside the book, or purchase online from TSO or Safe Driving for Life, both of which sell the most recent impressions.
+To ensure you have the latest impression, you can purchase online from TSO or Safe Driving for Life.

 Online: Roadcraft and Motorcycle Roadcraft are now available online, providing a fast, simple and cost-effective way of making the content fully networked across your organisation.
 Contact firstname.lastname@example.org for more information and prices.

 eBook: available from your device’s eBook Store e.g. Kindle, iBooks and Kobo.

 No, Roadcraft is not currently available as an audiobook.
 However many e-readers, or e-reader apps have a ‘text-to-speech’ option, which allows text to be read to you; the voice (unlike an audiobook) is computer generated.
 The PDF version of Roadcraft is also ‘text-to-speech’ enabled.

 Can I reprint/reproduce the material (either in full or in part)?